TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-13.png)

-Use this dashboard to select a user and audit that user’s actions.
+Use this dashboard to select a user and audit that user's actions.
 The type of actions you can audit are

 -   Dashboards, Views and Reports.
 This covers creation, update, deletion, import, schedule (report) and generate (report).